cloud-gov/cg-site/content/docs/ops/rotating-iam-users.md

 ```

-The example above leverages `_v2` as the now current version by removing the
+The example above references `_v3` as the now current version by removing the
-`_v1` version from the `user.tf` file.
+`_v2` version from the `user.tf` file.
 The example below removes the output
 value from the `_prev` output since the previous version was removed in the
 `user.tf` file.